vrurg/raku-Cro-RPC-JSON/docs/md/Cro/RPC/JSON.md

   * If a class inherits from one or more actor classes but is not formally declared as a JSON-RPC actor itself then the first defined auth object found on a parent actor class is used.

-  * The found default auth object overrides any other default specified for classes/roles located farther in MRO list.
+  * The found default auth object overrides any other default specified for classes/roles located further in MRO list.
 I.e. if classes `Foo` and `Bar` appear in MRO in the order of mentioning; and if `Foo` uses *manager* as the default auth, whereas `Bar` default is *admin*; then any JSON-RPC method from `Bar` with no explicit auth attached will be considered as having it set to *manager*.

 `is json-rpc` Method Trait
 --------------------------